CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Diagnostic and usage data
 Based on Apple's guidance, the diagnostic and usage data may include details of hardware and operating system specifications and performance statistics, as well as information about how the device and the apps are used.
 Users' personal data are either not recorded at all or deleted from the reports before they are sent to Apple.
 In addition, if the user has agreed to provide this information to Apple and the location services are enabled, the current location of the device will also be sent.
 The setting values ​​listed in the table for handling diagnostic and usage data as well as location data are recommended.

-Table: Using the "Restrictions on iOS" configuration option - Diagnostic and usage data
+Table: Using the "Restrictions on iOS" configuration option - Diagnostic and Usage Data

 Should this recommendation be based on the established guidelines of the institution z.
 For example, if you deviate from Windows systems, it is advisable to have an overall evaluation of the handling of diagnostic and usage data and a consistent implementation.